 Sanders expanded on this idea:

-Sanders used the example of Twitter he said that Twitter can be used to create personal class hashtags like, "#AskScienceSanders," which students can use to tweet questions rather than shouting them out.
+Sanders used Twitter as an example.
+He said Twitter can be used to create personal class hashtags like “#AskScienceSanders,” which students can use to tweet questions rather than shouting them out.

 However, assuming that all of today’s students are digital natives in the first place is problematic because it doesn’t consider the digital divide.